Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Semiclassical limit of scattering 6.1

 Now we turn to the limit of the spinor-spinor scattering.
 We see that leading large $N$ order of the spinor-spinor scattering is no longer meromorphic and, as such, does not represent particle scattering any longer.
 It has a branch cut along the real axis.
 Defining

 and taking the limit of \eq{73} we obtain

-In the next section we show how this formula from fusion relations.
+In the next section, we show how this formula comes from fusion relations.

-The regular part of the scattering phase that corresponds to \eq{931} is expressed in terms of the Euler dilogarithm ${\rm Li}_2(z)=\sum_{n=0}^\infty\frac{z^n}{n^2}$
+The regular part of the scattering phase that corresponds to \eq{931} is expressed in terms of the Euler dilogarithm ${\rm Li}_2(z)=\sum_{n=\VM{1}}^\infty\frac{z^n}{n^2}$

 We repeat that the limiting value of the spinor-spinor scattering cannot be associated with a scattering problem and does not seem to have an obvious analog in the classical soliton theory.
-In the quantum theory kinks are true particles.
+In the quantum theory, kinks are true particles \footnote{\VM{Euler dilogarithm often appears as a semiclassical limit of quantum S-matrices, such as the kink–kink S-matrix of the sine-Gordon model \cite{Faddeev}.
+The kink–kink $D_N$ S-matrices discussed here are different from the quantum dilogarithms of Ref.~\cite{Faddeev}, despite that both have a similar semiclassical limit expressed in terms of Euler dilogarithm.} }

-We observe a similar pattern, if the ground state is made out of heavy antisymmetric tensors with rank $r^\ast:=\tfrac 12(h^\vee-2r)$.
-Then, assuming $r,r'\sim 1$ the formula \eq{88} prompts
+We observe a similar pattern if the ground state is made out of heavy antisymmetric tensors with rank $r^\ast:=\tfrac 12(h^\vee-2r)$.
+Then, assuming $r,r'\sim 1$ the formula \eq{88} promts

 Once again, this illustrates that the semiclassical limit obscures many subtle features of the quantum theory.